langroid/langroid/examples/kg-chat/README.md

 python3 examples/kg-chat/csv-chat.py
 ```

-The `CSVGraphAgent` will have a dialogue with the user to determine if they need to construct the knowledge graph.
-If the user chooses to construct the knowledge graph, they will be prompted to provide the location of the CSV file (URL or local file).
+The `CSVGraphAgent` will have a dialog with the user to determine if they need to
+construct the knowledge graph.
+If the user chooses to construct the knowledge graph, they
+will be prompted to provide the location of the CSV file (URL or local file).

 Under the hood, the agent will:

 - Attempt to clean the CSV file after parsing it as a `DataFrame`.
 - Determine node labels and relationships.
-- Create the nodes and relationships in the CSV knowledge graph.
+- Create the nodes and relationships in the Neo4j knowledge graph.

-After constructing the CSV knowledge graph, you can ask the `CSVGraphAgent` any question about the CSV knowledge graph.
-You can use [this IMDB CSV file](https://raw.githubusercontent.com/langroid/langroid-examples/main/examples/docqa/data/movies/IMDB.csv) or you can use your own CSV file.
+After constructing the CSV knowledge graph, you can ask the `CSVGraphAgent` any question
+about the CSV knowledge graph.
+You can use [this IMDB CSV file](https://raw.githubusercontent.com/langroid/langroid-examples/main/examples/docqa/data/movies/IMDB.csv)
+or you can use your own CSV file.

 **NOTES:**

+- Unlike some other CSV -> Neo4j examples out there, here we are relying on the LLM
+  to infer nodes and relationships from the CSV file, and generate the necessary
+    Cypher queries to create the CSV knowledge graph.
+This is more flexible than
+    a hard-coded approach.
-- The agent will warn you if the CSV file is too large before proceeding with constructing the CSV knowledge graph.
-It will also give you the option to proceed with constructing the CSV knowledge graph based on a sample of the CSV file (i.e., a specified number of rows).
+- The agent will warn you if the CSV file is too large before proceeding with
+  constructing the CSV knowledge graph.
+It will also give you the option to proceed with
+  constructing the CSV knowledge graph based on a sample of the CSV file (i.e., a
+  specified number of rows).
-- The agent uses the function `_preprocess_dataframe_for_neo4j()` to clean the CSV file by removing rows that have empty values.
-However, you can provide your own function to clean the CSV file.
+- The agent uses the function `_preprocess_dataframe_for_neo4j()` to clean the CSV file
+  by removing rows that have empty values.
+However, you can provide your own function to
+  clean the CSV file.